Autograph (American band): Post break-up (1989–2013)

-Though the group had disbanded, some of their music videos (most commonly "Turn Up the Radio") continued to be played on music video channels and programs such as MTV's Headbangers Ball for several years after their initial debut.
+Though the group had disbanded, some of their music videos (most commonly "Turn Up the Radio") continued to be played on music channels and programs such as MTV's Headbangers Ball for several years after their initial debut.

 Steve Plunkett – When the original group disbanded in 1989, Plunkett became a staff writer and producer for All Nations Music, where he had over 170 of his songs released, including over 40 in movies like Rock Star, "Brave New Girl" (Britney Spears penned movie for ABC Family) and Gods and Monsters.
 Many artists have recorded his songs including Vixen, The Go-Go's, and Marc Anthony and Edgar Winter.
 He has also produced artists such as Cyndi Lauper, Loretta Lynn, Graham Nash and En Vogue.
 He wrote and performed the theme song for the WB television series 7th Heaven, as well as several other theme songs for shows such as Summerland, Kojak, and Queen of Swords which featured "Behind the Mask" performed by Jose Feliciano.
 Plunkett has had his original songs in many TV shows, such as Beverly Hills 90210, Melrose Place, Sex and the City and The Simpsons.
+Plunkett also released a solo album in 1991, entitled, "My Attitude".

 Steve Lynch – The original lead guitarist has been a guitar teacher for several years, schooling students in his virtuosic signature 8-finger "hammer-on" guitar technique.
 He has also published several books on his guitar styles as well as an instructional video that has been a top seller worldwide.
-He has conducted 325 'guitar clinics' in 18 countries.
+He has conducted 325 'guitar clinics' in 20 countries.
 He eventually formed another band named Network 23 and the album by the same name was released in 2004.
-He currently owns a music school in the Seattle area and completed a new teaching website called lynchlicks.com that went online in 2009.
+He also owned a music school in the Seattle area from 2004-2016 and completed a new teaching website called lynchlicks.com that went online in 2009.
+In 2013-2019 Steve reunited with Randy Rand and two replacement players to tour and do some additional recording.
+He temporarily left touring with Autograph in 2019.
+Then, when Covid hit in March of 2020, Lynch decided to write his autobiography ‘Confessions of a Rock Guitarist’, which is due for release late 2023 / early 2024.
+He now spends his time between Tampa, Florida and the New Jersey shore to spend with his soulmate Suzanne and their two dogs (Ryley Roo & Mason).